OCR-tech/InnoTSR/CONTRIBUTING.md

 To contribute code or documentation:

-1. Fork the Repository
+1. **Fork the Repository**: Create your own copy of the repository.
-2. Create a New Branch
+2. **Create a New Branch**: Create a new branch for your changes.
+Use a descriptive name.
-3. Make Changes
+3. **Make Changes**: Implement your changes in the new branch in your local repository.
-4. Test Your Changes
+4. **Test Your Changes**: Ensure your code works as expected and doesn't break existing functionality.
-5. Commit Changes
+5. **Commit Changes**: Write clear, concise commit messages.
-6. Push to Your Fork
+6. **Push to Your Fork**: Push your changes to your forked repository.
-7. Open a Pull Request
+7. **Open a Pull Request**: Go to the original repository and open a pull request from your forked repository.
-8. Describe Your Changes
+8. **Describe Your Changes**: In the PR description, provide a detailed description of your changes.

 <!-- ## 📝 Code Style Guidelines
 When contributing code, please follow these guidelines: